YamenAjjour/BodyPart/README.md

 Given a user's ear query image do the following:

-1. Extract the image's key feature points's descriptors using BRISK algorithm
+1. Extract the image's key feature points's descriptors using BRISK algorithm.
-2. Calculate for each user ear image in the moc database the best matched descriptors to the query image's descriptors
+2. Calculate for each user ear image in the moc database the best matched descriptors to the query image's descriptors.
 3. Identify the query image's user as the user with smallest average similarity accross all best matched descriptors.